marcuspanje/cell_segmentation/instructions.md

 ...

 ### Generating Results
-Edit `generateResults.py` generates a latex document with the image results.
+`generateResults.py` generates a latex document with the image results.
 The first 2 columns are the raw image and ground truth.
 The next 2 columns are 2 image result sources.
-Set the `prefix1` and `prefix2` to the folder containing the images.
+Set the `prefix1` and `prefix2`
+to the folder containing the images.
 Then run:
 `python generateResults.py`
 `pdflatex results.tex`
 The `results.pdf` should be produced.